6 P's: The Keys to Online Executive Brand Communications

 - E-lists, online forums, message boards

-- Contributing to discussions on LinkedIn Groups and LinkedIn Answers.
+- Contributing to discussions on LinkedIn Groups.

 Send out press releases to print and digital media to tell the world when you've accomplished something noteworthy.
 Very few people take advantage of these (mostly free) services, so those who do, have a competitive advantage.
 Here are a few ideas for press releases: